the-mason-jar/the-mason-jar/recipes/infusions/tequila/la-valentina.html.md

 -----------

 * Wash fruit.
 * Quarter strawberries lenghtwise, stem on, and fan-slice them.
-Cut orange cross-grain into 1/8” thick slices.
+Cut orange cross-grain into 1/8 inch thick slices.
 * Arrange 6 strawberry fans in Porthole, alternating skin and pulp facing the glass pane.
 * Sprinkle half of cacao nibs on strawberries.
 * Arrange a layer of orange slices.